-This report covers the period ending December 31, 2019.
+This report covers the period ending December 31, 2020.

-Adoption of the FDA Food Code by state and territorial authorities with responsibility for regulating foodservice and retail food stores has been a goal of the FDA since the inception of the FDA Retail Food Safety Initiative.
+A goal of the Food and Drug Administration’s (FDA) Retail Food Safety Initiative is to “encourage widespread, uniform, and complete adoption of the FDA Food Code.”
+Adoption of the Food Code by state and territorial authorities with responsibility for regulating foodservice and retail food stores has been a goal of the FDA since the inception of the FDA Retail Food Safety Initiative.
 Adoption of the Food Code represents a successful federal/state partnership for improving food safety.
 The Food Code establishes practical, science-based guidance for mitigating risk factors that are known to cause or contribute to foodborne illness outbreaks associated with retail and foodservice establishments and is an important part of strengthening our nation’s food protection system.